Monday - Friday

 "Uniformity in Taxation Not Required.
 The Oregon Constitution requires that any assessment of taxes be done uniformly on the same class of subjects throughout the state.
 However, Measure 50 added another section to the Oregon Constitution that exempts itself from the uniformity requirements."
 Section XI Article 11 Oregon Constitution

-Wheeler County is part of a consortium of 13 counties statewide, utilizing powerful Computer Assisted Mass Appraisal and Government Revenue Management software, formerly known as Manatron and currently part of Thompson Reuters.
+Wheeler County is one of twenty-two counties statewide, utilizing powerful Computer Assisted Mass Appraisal and Government Revenue Management software, formerly known as Helion - ORCATS.

 Wheeler County is also part of a two county county partnership that contracts with Harney County and Harney County GIS to provide GIS and Mapping support further leveraging precious resources of time, money and representation, while enjoying the benefit of high quality skills and abilities that could not otherwise be afforded.
 Click on the image for more information.